fugjoo/suedtirolmobilAI/README.md

 OPENAI_API_KEY=sk-... uvicorn src.main:app --host 0.0.0.0 --reload
 ```

+The prompts used for query parsing and response formatting are stored in `prompts/`.
 ## ChatGPT plugin
 The repository includes a plugin manifest and OpenAPI file in the
 `.well-known/` directory.
 When the server is running they are served under